shfunc/hud-python/README.md

 | `hud debug <image>`   | Five-phase health check of an environment. |
 | `hud mcp`             | Expose analysis & debug as an MCP server.  |

-## Roadmap & community
+## Roadmap

-- Integrations with every agent.
+- Integrations with every major agent framework
-- Evaluation environment registry.
+- Evaluation environment registry
-- Native RL training to hud environments.
+- Native RL training to HUD environments
+- Global opentelemetry standard

+## Contributing

-See [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines.
-Open a PR or [issue](https://github.com/hud-evals/hud-python/issues).
+We welcome contributions!
+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 Thanks to all our contributors!